 From the global Paris Agreement-compatible pathways, as described in section 2, illustrative pathways are highlighted throughout the analysis with regards to emissions pathways.
-In order to complement the analysis with additional lines of evidence, additional pathways are considered for the energy fuel compositions.
+To complement the analysis with additional lines of evidence, additional pathways are considered for the energy fuel compositions.
 These pathways are selected based on the following criteria:

 - Minimising global warming throughout the 21st century, including both: temperature reached by the end of the century and the number of warming years exceeding 1.5°C.

 - Minimising the reliance on CDR such as either as large-scale AR, the use of BECCS or direct air capture combined with CCS (DACCS).
-This criterion is covered in the first selection process described in section 3.2.
+This criterion is covered in the first selection process described previously in this section.

-- Minimising the reliance on fossil fuels combined with CCS while these technologies have lower emissions than unabated fossil fuels, they do not allow a full decarbonisation of the plant.
+- Minimising the reliance on fossil fuels combined with CCS while these technologies have lower emissions than unabated fossil fuels, they do not allow a full decarbonisation of plants.
 Additionally, they require high investments upfront and the risk of locking the countries into stranded assets, making it harder to decarbonise in the long term.
 Moreover, studies show that forecast costs of fossil with CCS are not competitive with renewable energy costs.
-So far, although there are considerable investments by some countries in power plants with CCS, they have not delivered any significant results (Climate Action Tracker 2020b; Sgouridis et al. 2019).
+Although there are considerable investments by some countries in power plants with CCS, they have not delivered any significant results (Climate Action Tracker 2020c; Sgouridis et al. 2019).

-- Immediate action in line with ‘highest plausible ambition’ countries have a limited carbon budget to reach the temperature limit compatible with the Paris Agreement, so the sooner they take action, the lower the risk of running out of time to implement action and remaining within that budget.
-It allows countries to take into account the needed investments in long-lasting energy infrastructure and the required time to transform specific end-use sectors such as transport (fleet turn-over).
+- Immediate action in line with ‘highest plausible ambition’ countries have a limited carbon budget to reach the temperature limit compatible with the Paris Agreement, so the sooner they act, the lower the risk of running out of time to implement action and remaining within that budget.
+It allows countries to consider the needed investments in long-lasting energy infrastructure and the required time to transform specific end-use sectors such as transport (fleet turn-over).